We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-They can then add in some Daily Harvest snack bites, which contain nuts and seeds and provide approximately 2 g of protein per bite.
-People can also look at the nutrition information on the Daily Harvest website to choose meals higher in protein.
+Meanwhile, some Daily Harvest snack bites that contain nuts and seeds provide approximately 2 g of protein per bite.

 According to a

-Plant foods are a good source of many vitamins, minerals, and antioxidants.
+Overall, plant foods are good sources of many vitamins, minerals, and antioxidants.
 The

-- adding frozen fruits and vegetables, such as blueberries, mango, and spinach, to plant milk to make a quick smoothie
+- adding frozen fruits and vegetables, such as blueberries, mango, and spinach, to plant milk for a quick smoothie

 - storing leftover vegetables to add to the next day’s lunchtime salad or wrap

-- adding oats and chia seeds to chopped fruit, seeds, and plant milk, then leaving the mix to soak overnight to make a breakfast bowl
+- mixing oats, chia seeds, or both with chopped fruits, seeds, and plant milk, then leaving the mixture to combine overnight for a breakfast bowl

-The Dietary Guidelines for Americans give useful information about healthful eating styles that focus on fruits and vegetables.
+The Dietary Guidelines for Americans gives useful information about healthy eating habits that focus on fruits and vegetables.
 These include

-The Daily Harvest meal service offers people an easy way to consume more fruits and vegetables, which is good for a balanced healthful diet.
+Daily Harvest is a plant-based meal delivery service.
+Subscribing may be an easy way to consume more fruits and vegetables, improving the quality of the diet.

 The service is suitable for people with gluten-free or vegan diets, and it may work for anyone looking to save time spent shopping and cooking.